mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 ### C++ Stage
-Morpheus offers the choice of writing pipeline stages in either Python or C++, for many use-cases a Python stage can work out well but can become a bottleneck for the pipeline, at which point writing a C++ implementation for the stage becomes advantageous.
+Morpheus offers the choice of writing pipeline stages in either Python or C++, for many use-cases a Python stage can work out well but can in some cases become a bottleneck for the pipeline, at which point writing a C++ implementation for the stage becomes advantageous.
 The C++ implementations of Morpheus stages and messages utilize the [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) library to provide Python bindings.

 So far we have been defining our pipelines in Python.
 Most of the stages included with Morpheus have both a Python and C++ implementation, by default the C++ implementations will be used; use of C++ stage implementations can be explicitly disabled by setting `should_use_cpp=False` on the `morpheus.config.CppConfig` singleton.
 ```python